 Painting provides a platform where time, space, gravity and perspective can be shifting and unstable.
 Within this malleable construct, Smith is endlessly inventive and creative, bringing together diverse and disparate objects and environments.
 The familiar and the unfamiliar, the contemporary and the archaic; all interweave to create intense and often psychologically charged works.
 Rich in detail, colour and texture, the intricacy of these works invites a slowing down and an offer of respite from frenetic consumption.

 Each work is conceptually rigorous in its interrogation of the world around us.
 Drawing together source material ranging from designer fabrics and jewellery to the natural world, from the history of art and literature to popular culture, every detail is carefully selected and positioned to create multiple, fragmented and complex narratives.
 These seductively complex paintings draw us in, challenging assumptions and rejecting easy categorisation.

 The title of the exhibition references Shakespeare’s Hamlet and specifically the site of Ophelia’s retreat and eventual death.
 Despite being silent or off-stage for much of the play, Ophelia’s agency is crucial.
 For the artist, Ophelia has come to epitomise a type of silencing, in her thwarted attempts to be heard.
 She is the inspiration for the painting False Steward.
 The brook represents a linear narrative, narrow and shallow and incapable of power or depth, whilst the willow, huge in scale with shifting foliage, is unpredictable, having the capacity to change direction.
 The willow, intersecting the brook, suggests the importance of counter-narratives.

 The exhibition will be accompanied by a publication with essays by Joost Joustra and Zoé Whitley.

-The event will conclude with an open Q&A.
+The event will conclude with an open Q&A and will be recorded.